t4d-classes/docker-k8s_09082021/README.md

-# Welcome to Angular State Management and Unit Testing Class
+# Welcome to Containerization with Docker and Kubernetes

 ![Accelebrate Logo](images/accelebrate-logo.png "Accelebrate Logo")